 - Even if you’ve done that, it’s more than likely that some people may ignore the warning.
 In these cases – be honest with people and give them the feedback that you can’t be disturbed right now.

 Tech these days is designed to distract – little pop-ups and notifications are all designed to make you notice and act on an engineered interruption.
 However, if you’re trying to cope with interruptions, you’re going to have to get more strict with these loving little nags…so:

 - Switch off all notifications/email/your phone when you need focused time.
-Put on an out of office message when you don’t want to be interrupted and don’t respond to emails when you have the out of office message on
+Put on an out of office message when you don’t want to be interrupted and don’t respond to emails when you have the out of office message on.

-- Stop allowing yourself to be distracted by notifications on Facebook, WhatsApp, Instagram whatever – these notifications can all be switched off, or ignored completely if you don’t have your device switched on.
+- Stop allowing yourself to be distracted by notifications on Facebook, WhatsApp, Instagram or whatever – these notifications can all be switched off, or ignored completely if you don’t have your device switched on.
 Allow yourself set times to check on communication updates, but be strict on how long you spend flicking through them.